 Amalfi Coast Walking Tour

 The Amalfi Coast is world famous for its spectacular coastline and picturesque towns clinging to the hills.
 What is less well known are the fascinating ancient walking trails along the Amalfi Peninsula.
-The six day Amalfi Coast Walking Tour allows you to experience the best of the Amalfi Coast, featuring towns such as Positano, Amalfi, Ravello and nearby Capri.
-As well as this, the walks give you an in-depth insight into the lifestyle of the people who cultivate this land, the natural beauty (stunning sea views), and the layers of history that make up this fascinating region.
-Each day is a combination of walking (generally the morning) followed by time to relax and unwind in the charming villages along the coast.
+The six day Rome to Amalfi Coast Tour allows you to experience the best of the Amalfi Coast, featuring towns such as Positano, Amalfi, Ravello and nearby Capri.
+As well as this, the walks and hiking the Amalfi Coast give you an in-depth insight into the lifestyle of the people who cultivate this land, the natural beauty (stunning sea views), and the layers of history that make up this fascinating region of Italy.
+Each day is a combination of walking (generally in the morning) followed by time to relax and unwind in the charming villages along the Amalfi Coast.

 - Key locations such as Positano, Capri, Ravello and Amalfi

 - A series of walks that take you through areas where you are immersed in the untouched and traditional areas of the Amalfi Coast, with many centuries of history that reveal itself to you as we pass through at a pace allowing you to appreciate the smaller details

 - We make sure your energy levels are maintained in a series of characteristic locations, from lunch on homemade cheese and proscuitto in a rustic farmhouse, to the best pasticceria on the Amalfi Coast

 - Complete the famous Amalfi Coast 'Walk of the Gods'